 Wrapped in prevention hype, JUUL appears to be following a (wolf-in-sheep’s-clothing) playbook used extensively by the tobacco industry.
 In California, JUUL’s outreach to school systems has been led by two retired school administrators, one of whom is a former superintendent.
 The California Department of Education recently asked schools to reject involvement with the JUUL Prevention Initiative and is collecting data on JUUL use and the number of devices confiscated in schools.
 Similar data have been collected in Arizona.

 Public health materials to build public awareness about potential harms associated with use of JUUL are emerging, including educational toolkit materials for teens developed by the Stanford University Department of Medicine, a Truth Initiative fact sheet, and a Campaign for Tobacco-Free Kids fact sheet.
-The Public Health Law Center is planning to hold a webinar on JUUL this spring and also will be releasing a resource that will address policy considerations related to regulation of JUUL and similar types of e-cigarettes.
+The Public Health Law Center has also held a webinar on JUUL, and has released a resource that addresses policy considerations related to regulation of JUUL and similar types of e-cigarettes.

 Susan Weisman, J.D., is a Senior Staff Attorney at the Tobacco Control Legal Consortium, a program of the Public Health Law Center.